What is Chanukah?

 The biblical Jewish calendar is lunar based.
 Modern secular calendars are Pagan and solar based.
 In order to maintain the proper seasons of our days of observance and celebration the sages, most notably Hillel HaNasi or 'the Prince' (although he did not personally finalize the task) added an occasional leap year to our calendars in order to maintain their seasonal accuracy.
 This change first appears in a responsum of Rabbi Hai Gaon, written circa 992 and cited by Rabbi Abraham bar Hiyya in his work from 1123 CE, known as Sefer Ha'ibbur.
 This important citation specifically references "670 of the Seleucid era" as the year the adjustment was implemented.
 This date corresponds to the modern year 358/359 CE.

-The only mandated religious observance related to Chanukah is the lighting of special candles.
-These candles are arranged in a special Chanukah menorah known as a Chanukiah, a nine-branched candelabrum.
-The Chanukiah holds nine candles: one for each of the eight nights, plus a shammus (servant) candle at a different height which is used for lighting the others.
+There is an established Rabbinic mitzvah (command) to light Chanukah candles all eight nights of Chanukah.
+The Sephardic minhag (custom) is to light one set of Chanukah candles per house.
+The Ashkenazi custom is that every member of the household lights his own Chanukah candles.
+These candles are arranged in a special Chanukah menorah known as a chanukiah, a nine-branched candelabrum.
+The chanukiah holds nine candles: one for each of the eight nights, plus a shammus (servant) candle at a different height which is used for lighting the others.
 Of this:

 Rava said: One must kindle another light in addition to the Chanukah lights in order to use its light, as it is prohibited to use the light of the Chanukah lights.
 And if there is a bonfire, he need not light an additional light, as he can use the light of the bonfire.
 However, if he is an important person, who is unaccustomed to using the light of a bonfire, even though there is a bonfire, he must kindle another light.